 Achievable laboratory reporting limits are compared against desired project reporting limits, corresponding to 1/10th of the proposed action levels to account for potential dilutions required during sampling and analysis, in Table 12.
 As indicated, for most compounds, existing reporting limits meet project-desired limits.
-For several compounds, the laboratory achievable quantification limits are greater than the project desired reporting limits, and in a few instances, the action level.
+For several compounds, the laboratory achievable quantification limits are greater than the project desired reporting limits.
 In most cases, reporting to the detection limit will address the discrepancy.
 If, following analysis, it is determined detection and quantitation limits exceed the action level for a specific constituent, reanalysis and/or resampling with alternative analytical methodology (if available) may be considered.
-If this option is not available and all other COPCs are below the corresponding action levels, BGCAPP will provide justification to KDEP on why clean closure should be considered based on an overall evaluation of sampling and analysis, analytical capabilities, and generator knowledge.
+If this option is not available and all other COPCs are below the corresponding action levels, BGCAPP will provide justification to KDEC on why clean closure should be considered based on an overall evaluation of sampling and analysis, analytical capabilities, and generator knowledge.